nathanjzhao/deformable-dynamics/sim/README.md

 - derive scenes from `generate/config/template.yaml` by adapting `to_pos` and `to_quat` (grasp pose), as well as `close_d` (final opening width)
 - simulate them via `generate.py`, creating `log.pkl` with particle-based information (and `visualization.gif` if `render=True` in config)
 - process simulated scenes in parallel via `process.py`, creating `data.h5` with additional mesh-based information

+When add new object you have to update `generate/config/common.yaml` to include it in the `check.entities` list.